Backup or restore your entire OpenClaw setup including config, agents, skills, credentials, and workspace as a timestamped portable .tar.gz archive.

 license: Apache-2.0

-compatibility: macOS, Linux.
+compatibility: macOS, Linux, Windows (Git Bash or WSL).
 Requires bash, tar, gzip.
 Optional: gpg for encrypted backups.

 metadata: